 Tanoto Foundation and Wahana Visi Indonesia Launches “Go Baby Go” Program

-Tanoto Foundation and Wahana Visi Indonesia officially launched the “Go Baby Go” program on December 14, 2019.
+Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, and Wahana Visi Indonesia officially launched the “Go Baby Go” program on December 14, 2019.

 “Go Baby Go” is a pilot project to create a model for nurturing while optimising children’s growth.
 It focuses on children aged 0 to 3 years old – especially children from families identified to be vulnerable – and ensuring that they receive a strong foundation in their early lives which will be useful in their later lives.